 Extracting personal and inclusive perspectives from my city experiences, my aim is to create artworks that represent each city's cultural individuality.
 City drawings are often inspired by heraldic coats of arms and are woven with layers of imagery depicting treasured landmarks, associated animal mascots, as well as references to heritage industries and exciting facts I uncover.

 Robert Lee wearing Newcastle t-shirt

 All those years ago, I carried in my head the idea to create a Newcastle drawing for my husband.
 The imagery always included two flapping magpies, the Tyne Bridge, mythical seahorses and somewhere the musical notes of Newcastle anthem The Blaydon Races.
 But I didn't dare sketch the idea until I actually embarked upon the project, so its first physical impression would be wild and fresh to me.
 I don't use sketch books, preferring to sketch initial ideas on my iPad or on loose pieces of paper.
-As soon as the time came to embark on the project I made the first NEWCASTLE sketch.
+As soon I embarked on the project I made the first NEWCASTLE sketch.

 First iPad sketch idea for NEWCASTLE drawing

-It was an exciting opportunity to include the North East city of Sunderland as the second city to explore and include in the project, I loved drawing those panthers!
+It was also an exciting opportunity to explore the city of Sunderland and research its rich cultural and industrial heritage, epic landmarks and revered football club, Sunderland Association FC.
+I loved drawing those panthers!
 As each Biro drawing involves weeks of research and several months to draw, it has taken eight months including drawing and organising the manufacturing of products for the project to become a reality.

 SUNDERLAND 2018 red Bic Biro drawing